gaelmarhic/Quadrant/README.md

 Ignoring `<activity>` tags
 ------------------------

-There may be some cases when you will want or need Quadrant to not take into account some `<activity>` tags.
+There may be some cases when you will want or need Quadrant to not take into account some `<activity>` tags at all.
 For example, this may happen with some third-party libraries that make you declare their `Activity` in your own `AndroidManifest.xml` files.

 If this occurs, you just have to paste the following snippet inside the `<activity>` tag that you want or need to ignore: